 The FXCM plugin supports the following data streams:

 The FXCM plugin supports the brokerCommand function with the following commands:

 You can trade with FXCM either through the MT4 bridge, or with a direct API connection through the FXCM plugin.
-Direct API connection is preferable due to higher speed and lower spreads.
-Compared with other APIs, the FXCM "FxConnect" API is relatively fast and allows unlimited price history access.
-The main issues of the FXCM API (version 1.31) are:
+Direct API connection is preferable due to higher speed and lower slippage.
+The FXCM plugin uses the latest API version 1.62.

 Here's a list of explanations from FXCM for some of their error messages:

 ORA-20103 - Session expired: Your connection has been lost.